kazarinoff/D2JRestRoutes/README.md

 # DjangoRestRoutes
-A module to translate Django model objects into restful endpoints
+A module to translate Django model objects into JSON restful endpoints

 ## To use:
 1. Pull file into app folder it's to be used for.